GLOBAL MARKETS-Global stocks, oil up on ECB, Greece hopes

 * Bonds near session lows after surprise ECB rate cut

-* Euro dips as Draghi warns of slower Europe growth (Updates prices)
+* Euro dips as Draghi warns of slower Europe growth (Adds fresh prices)

 By Herbert Lash